 Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
 These respond especially well to fertilizer.
 Suspend feeding during the dormant winter period.

-Parodia cacti can be propagated easily from offsets, which readily form in clusters around the base of the mother plant.
-To propagate, carefully remove the offset and allow the cut section to dry on a paper towel for a few days.
+Parodias can be propagated easily from offsets, which readily form in clusters around the base of the mother plant.
+To propagate, carefully remove the offsets and allow the cut section to dry on a paper towel for a few days.
 Depending on the size of the cut area, a callous will form over the cut surface.
-Once the callous has formed, place the new plant in a pot with a potting soil mixture and keep in a warm place until new roots emerge.
-Once the plant is established, repot it into a regular container.
-Parodia are also relatively easy to grow from seeds.
-Once the sprouts have emerged, keep them regularly moist for the few months and be prepared to wait: some of the more common Parodia species can take a long time to grow to a decent size.
+Once the callous has formed, place the new plants in a pot with a potting soil mixture and keep them in a warm place until new roots emerge.
+Once the plants are established, repot them into a regular container.
+Parodias are also relatively easy to grow from seeds.
+Once the sprouts have emerged, keep them regularly moist for a few months and be prepared to wait.
+Some more common Parodia species can take a long time to grow to a decent size.

 Repot as needed, preferably during the warm season.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.